trigger-corp/Forge-Documentation/source/modules/topbar.rst

 Set a colour to tint the topbar with, in effect the topbar will become this colour with a gradient effect applied.

+On iOS 6 this color will also be used to tint the status bar, you can use this in combination with hiding the topbar if you only want a colored status bar and not a topbar.

 .. js:function:: topbar.setTint(color, success, error)

     :param array color: an array of four integers in the range [0,255]